neherlab/pangraph/docs/docs/usage/reference.md

 * `build` — Align genomes into a multiple sequence alignment graph
 * `export` — Export a pangraph to a chosen file format(s)
-* `marginalize` — Compute all pairwise marginalizations of a multiple sequence alignment graph
+* `simplify` — Compute all pairwise marginalizations of a multiple sequence alignment graph
 * `reconstruct` — Reconstruct input fasta sequences from graph
 * `schema` — Generate JSON schema for Pangraph file format
 * `completions` — Generate shell completions